grover/uMDNS/README.md

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/11239/badge.svg)][10] [![Documentation Status](https://readthedocs.org/projects/umdns/badge/?version=latest)][11]

-This is an implementation of an [RFC6762 MDNS responder][2] for low power, low memory microcontrollers.
+This is an implementation of an [RFC 6762 MDNS responder][2] for low power, low memory microcontrollers.
 It's primary use is with the [HomeKit Accessory Framework][3], but has several properties that may be of interest for other projects.